Transforming-Climate-Action/Transforming-Climate-Action.github.io/docs/data-management-planning-guide/write-plan-overview.md

 CIOOS provides detailed descriptions and in some cases examples for these questions.

 If you plan to make your data open it is beneficial to adopt a formal open data license to ensure that you are appropriately attributed when others use your data and to ensure that your data are used in ways you're comfortable with.
-For more informaion please see [Open data Licenses](4-open-licensing.md).
+For more informaion please see [Open data Licenses](open-licensing.md).

 ## Responsibilities and Resources

 ![DMP Assistant - Responsibilities and Resources](../img/dmp-guide/dmp-responsibilities-and-resources.png)
+!!! note
+    The TCA Data Management Accelerator is here to support you throughout the data management process, but ultimate responsiblity for the dataset should remain within your team.
 - Who will be responsible for managing this project's research outputs during and after the project?
 Please list the data management-specific tasks for which project contributors will be responsible.
+For more detail on the ways that the TCA Data Management Accelerator can support you please see [twerka berka]()
 - How will responsibilities for managing data activities be handled if substantive changes happen in the personnel overseeing the project's data, including a change of Principal Investigator?
 !!! note
     The TCA Data Management Accelerator is here to support you throughout the data management process, but ultimate responsiblity for the dataset should remain within your team.